datacentricdesign/sig/_posts/2022-10-29-conversation-alex.markdown

 ---
 layout: post
 date: 2022-10-29
+title: Understanding and Designing Human Data Relations
-title: Conversation with Alex Bowyer
+subtitle: Conversation with Alex Bowyer
 ---

 ![Conversation with Alex Bowyer](public/img/conversations/dcd-conversation-flyer-landscape-alex.png)

-# Understanding and Designing Human Data Relations

 * When: On Nov 17th, 2022, 16:00 (CET)
 * Where: